Abhi4432/Client-Retention-Classifier/README.md

 Result.csv

 It shows the prediction made on each test dataset using SVC classifier.
-The f1_score on test dataset obatined is 0.8067 with f1 score on train_data as 0.8890
+The f1_score on test dataset is obatined as 0.8067 while on train_data as 0.8890